Pancreatic adenocarcinoma is the most common form of pancreatic cancer and a major cause of cancer related death.

 Patients will tend to have a suspicious lesion on CT, MRI or USS, but biopsy allows for confirmation.
 Some patients who underwent ERCP at their initial evaluation may already have histology or cytology.

-Input from multiple specialist are needed.
+The diagnosis of pancreatic cancer places a huge psychological burden on the patient and their loved ones.
+Input from multiple specialists is needed.
 Clinical nurse specialists act as a contact point, and follow the patient through their journey, providing emotional support as well as information on their condition and management.

 Palliative care input may be required, even in those with potentially curative disease, for help, information and management of symptoms.

 There is evidence that oral enzyme replacement improves outcomes and as such most patients are offered replacement therapy (e.g. CREON).
+A healthy balanced diet should be maintained and dietician referral organised where needed.

 When diagnosed early, resection may allow for disease remission.

 The decision to treat disease as resectable should be made at specialist MDT.
-Around 15% are resectable at time of diagnosis.
+Around 15% are resectable at the time of diagnosis.

-In general disease is resectable (based on NCCN criteria) if:
+In general, disease is resectable (based on NCCN criteria) if:

-It may not be until time of surgery that disease is found to be non-resectable.
+It may not be until the time of surgery that disease is found to be non-resectable.
 Borderline resectable disease refers to partial involvement, encasement or abutment of key vessels - this will not be covered in detail in this note.

-In those likely to have delay in surgery or in whom it is not feasible - ERCP may be used to allow drainage.
+In those likely to have a delay in surgery or in whom it is not feasible - ERCP may be used to allow drainage.

-When used options include chemotherapy (e.g. FOLFIRINOX or gemcitabine based regimens), chemoradiotherapy and stereotactic radiotherapy.
+When used options include chemotherapy (e.g. FOLFIRINOX or gemcitabine-based regimens), chemoradiotherapy and stereotactic radiotherapy.

 Resection options include: